lightt/ficture-apidocs/source/rest/event.rst

    :data string location_name: The fully rendered name of the location
        where the user captured this event.
 May be empty.
    :data integer user: ID of user who captured the event.
-   :data double created: Double-precision floating point UTC timestamp of
+   :data double captured: UTC timestamp of when the Event was *captured*
+       with sub-second intervals
-       when the Event was captured.
+   :data double created: UTC timestamp ofwhen the Event was *uploaded* with
+       sub-second intervals
    :data integer privacy: The privacy of this Event.
 See Privacy.
    :data double latitude: Latitude where this Event was captured
    :data double longitude: Longitude where this Event was captured